The simple answer:

 - Define, refine, and share the Lunar Homestead concept.

 - Engage the public in Lunar Homestead concept.
 Besides the LH website, I have a few other ideas.
 They aren’t fully formed yet.

 That’s it in a nutshell.
-Please Join YOUR space program if you want to help make permanent Lunar (and space) settlements a reality in our lifetime.
+Please get involved if you want to help make permanent Lunar (and space) settlements a reality in our lifetime.